 International Student Exchange Programs allows Hendrix students to choose from

 worldwide.
-It is possible, through ISEP, to study abroad at about 150 different institutions in more than 50 countries, covering all six inhabited continents.
+It is possible, through ISEP, to study abroad at nearly 300 different programs in more than 56 countries, covering all six inhabited continents.

 Language of Instruction

 Some ISEP member institutions, notably those found in France, Germany, and Spain